We offer innovative solutions and value added services for metal recycling, reusing and reducing.

-Profiles of the Board are set out in "Board of Directors" section of this Annual Report.
+Profiles of the Board are set out in "Board of Directors & Key Management" section of this Annual Report.

 Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
 No one individual should represent a considerable concentration of power.

 Mr. Ang Yu Seng, the Executive Chairman and CEO, is also the controlling shareholder of the Company, takes an active role in the Management of the Group.

 The Company Secretaries may be called to assist the Chairman in any of the above.
 As the CEO, Mr. Ang Yu Seng is responsible for the overall management, strategic direction, ensuring that its organisational objectives are achieved and the day-to-day operations of the Group.

 The Board had appointed Mr. Siau Kai Bing as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
 He is the principal liaison on Board issues between the Independent Directors and the Executive Chairman.
 He is available to shareholders when they have concerns or contact through the normal channels of the Executive Chairman and CEO and Chief Operating Officer (1) / Group Finance Manager has failed to resolve or is inappropriate.